 Module discussions (25%) will reflect on the core issue presented in each module.
-Students must post an answer to the module discussion prompt and comment on two other posts to receive credit for discussion.
-Your responses should contribute to discussion.
-They cannot simply be "I like your post, or I agree."
-You are required to give meaningful discussions to receive credit.
-NO PARTIAL CREDIT WILL BE GIVEN FOR ONLY POSTING AND NOT RESPONDING.
-YOU MUST RESPOND TO RECEIVE ANY CREDIT.
+Students must post an answer to the module discussion prompt and comment on two other posts to receive full credit for discussion.
 Guidelines and rubrics for this assignment will be provided in Canvas.
-Your initial posts are due on Mondays and Thursdays, with your responses due the following days.
-The schedule will be as follows: